Technical University of Munich: Partnerships

 Through the Erasmus+ program and its international student exchange program TUMexchange, students can complete exchange semesters at partner universities.

+Kutaisi International University (KIU) in Georgia is developed through strategic partnership with TUM, however by 2024–2026, questions arose about the TUM's continued engagement.
+The uncertainty coincided with governance problems, high staff turnover, and criticism of KIU's planned gematric “Astrolinguistics–Astroarchaeology” programmes as pseudoscientific, amid broader higher-education reforms in Georgia that critics said undermined university autonomy while shielding Bidzina Ivanishvili’s personal project.

 Rankings and reputation

 Overall rankings

-TUM is ranked 22nd worldwide (first in Germany) in the QS World University Rankings 2026, 26th worldwide (first in Germany) in the Times Higher Education World University Rankings 2025, and 45th worldwide (second in Germany) in the Academic Ranking of World Universities 2025.
-TUM ranked 11th in Europe in the 2025 QS Europe rankings.
-In the 2024 Nature Index of academic institutions, TUM ranked 74th worldwide and first in Germany.
+TUM is ranked 25th worldwide (first in Germany) in the QS World University Rankings 2027, 27th worldwide (first in Germany) in the Times Higher Education World University Rankings 2026, and 45th worldwide (first in Germany) in the Academic Ranking of World Universities 2026.
+TUM ranked 12th in Europe in the 2026 QS Europe rankings.
+In the 2026 Nature Index of academic institutions, TUM ranked 84th worldwide and first in Germany.

 In the 2025 edition of the Times Higher Education's Global University Employability Ranking, graduates from TUM were ranked 13th globally and first in Germany.
 The same year, TUM held the 27th position globally (also first in Germany) in the Times Higher Education World Reputation Rankings.
 In the QS World University Sustainability Ranking 2025, TUM was ranked 83rd overall and first in Germany.
 In the Times Higher Education's Impact Rankings 2024 (industry, innovation, and infrastructure), TUM tied for first place worldwide.
 In Reuters' 2019 European Most Innovative University ranking, TUM ranked 7th.